Dali cargo ship leaves Baltimore for Virginia, nearly 3 months after bridge collapse - WTOP News

 A National Transportation Safety Board investigation found the ship experienced two power outages in the hours before it left the Port of Baltimore.
 In the moments before the bridge collapsed, it lost power again and veered off course.
 The agency is still investigating what caused the electrical failures.

+The update noted that investigators have removed an electrical component known as a terminal block, as well as two portions of control wiring associated with the terminal block.

+“We continue to examine the removed components at the NTSB Materials Laboratory,” the board said.
+“We will continue to evaluate the design and operation of the vessel’s electrical power distribution system, and investigate all aspects of the accident to determine the probable cause and identify potential safety recommendations.”

-Last week, under an agreement confirmed by a federal judge, members of the Dali’s crew were allowed to head home.
-None of the crew members had been able to leave the U.S. since the crash.
-Under the agreement, the crew members can return home but must be available for depositions.
+Last week, under an agreement confirmed by a federal judge, some members of the Dali’s crew were allowed to return home.
+Of the 10 allowed to leave, eight have done so, said Darrell Wilson, a spokesperson for ship manager Synergy Marine.
+The roughly two dozen total seafarers hail from India and Sri Lanka.

+Under the agreement, the crew members who return home must be available for depositions.

 Thousands of longshoremen, truckers and small business owners have seen their jobs impacted by the collapse, prompting local and state officials to prioritize reopening the port and restoring its traffic to normal capacity in hopes of easing the economic ripple effects.